 - entity the entity to add/remove the icon for.
 If provided based on this entity the thumbnail and remove option wil be shown - entity_type the entity type for which the icon will be uploaded.
-Plugins could find this useful, maybe to validate icon sizes

-- entity_subtype the entity subtype for which the icon will be uploaded.
-Plugins could find this useful, maybe to validate icon sizes - icon_type the type of the icon (default: icon) - name name of the input/file (default: icon) - remove_name name of the remove icon toggle (default: \$vars[,name'] . ,remove') - required is icon upload required (default: false) - show_remove show the remove icon option (default: true) - show_thumb show the thumb of the entity if available (default: true) - thumb_size the icon size to use as the thumb (default: medium)
+Plugins could find this useful, maybe to validate icon sizes - entity_subtype the entity subtype for which the icon will be uploaded.
+Plugins could find this useful, maybe to validate icon sizes - icon_type the type of the icon (default: icon) - name name of the input/file (default: icon) - remove_name name of the remove icon toggle (default: \$vars[,name'] . ,remove') - required is icon upload required (default: false) - cropper_enabled is icon cropping allowed (default: true) - show_remove show the remove icon option (default: true) - show_thumb show the thumb of the entity if available (default: true) - thumb_size the icon size to use as the thumb (default: medium)